Word

 Emma’s Summary

-Her ISA ended after she made the required number of payments.
+Her OBL ended after she made the required number of payments.

 • Average income earner